Monday Year 2

 Bromstone offers rich, varied and inclusive sport through the curriculum with children learning a variety of sports via the curriculum.
 Sports include, hockey, basketball, tag rugby, netball, dodgeball, bench ball, rounders, cricket, handball, OAA, swimming, dance, gymnastics and athletics.

 Our extra-curricular opportunities include basketball, tag rugby, netball, dodgeball, , rounders, cricket, handball, swimming, dance, gymnastics and athletics.
 This clubs are well attended and have competitive opportunities during the year via The Thanet Passport Scheme that we pay in to on a yearly basis.
-(Thanet Passport Report can be found on the website)
+(Thanet Passport Report can be found on this website)